This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 In many cases, dandruff is not serious and goes away once the underlying problem has been resolved.
 You probably don’t need to book an urgent vet appointment, unless there are other symptoms.

-You should still take your dog for a vet checkup though.
+You should still take your dog for a vet checkup if you notice an increase in dandruff though.
 This will allow you to get an accurate diagnosis and treatment plan.

-How To Get Rid Of Dog Dandruff (7 Methods)
+How To Get Rid Of Dog Dandruff (Including Home Remedies)

 Listed below are seven of the best methods for treating dog dandruff.
 Remember that the most effective treatment depends on the underlying cause of dandruff, so not every method will be suitable for your pet.